-Advance Central PA will work with the PA CareerLink® Operator and other partners to identify additional opportunities to continuously improve the one-stop system.
+Advance Central PA will work with the PA CareerLink® Operator, Workforce Development Board, and other partners to implement the recommendations from the third-party evaluator and identify additional opportunities to continuously improve the one-stop system.

 What are the local levels of performance that have been negotiated with the governor and chief elected officials?
 How will the local board's goals relate to the achievement of these measures?